Patanjali’s 8 limbs of yoga explained

 The eighth stage in the eight limbs of Ashtanga Yoga, samadhi, is pure bliss.
 This is where the practitioner transcends the distinction between the self and the other and becomes one with everything.
 The mind becomes still, distractions can’t lure the senses, and you have become one with the object of meditation.

 In simple words, this is where you absorb oneness with everything and everyone, including the self.
 You are able to see the interconnectedness among all.
 This is the stage where you tap your highest potential, you are mentally, emotionally and physically close to perfection.
 The peace that we all go about yearning for is found inside and this is the stage where you revel in the source which has been within you all this while.
 If one were to draw an analogy, one would say the musk deer which has been running around in search of the intoxicating scent finally realizes that the musk is inside it.
 It stops searching for it.

 This stage is of super-consciousness, eternal bliss and, wait for it, enlightenment.

-Well, those are the eight limbs of Ashtanga yoga that ensure holistic wellbeing.
+Well, those are the 8 limbs of Ashtanga yoga that ensure holistic wellbeing.
 These stages are no child’s play to observe but once you start doing it, you start moving with the flow.
 And each and every practice adds up.
 Even if you do it for a few days, you’d notice obvious changes in your body, attitude, mental disposition and emotional health.
 Since it also balances the hormones and works on the nervous system, you experience joy in everyday life.
 That’s why yoga is called a complete art and science.
-If you plan to take up yoga, ensure you enroll with a master who understands the philosophy and is not just selling some twists and bends.
+If you plan to take up yoga, ensure you enroll with the best online yoga classes with a certified yoga instructor who can give you live feedback and understands the philosophy, not just selling some twists and bends.

 At Shvasa, we engage only those teachers who know have imbibed the principles of ashtanga yoga and are expert practitioners.
 Don’t wait any longer, start yoga today, and live the benefits already!